Evan Harris: Early life and career

 Evan Harris was born on 21 October 1965 in Sheffield, West Riding of Yorkshire, the son of South African Jewish parents (his father was a medical professor).
 He was brought up in Liverpool, where he had a state education at the Liverpool Blue Coat School.
-In 1984 he won a scholarship to the independent Harvard-Westlake School in Los Angeles, California, and later won a scholarship to attend Wadham College, Oxford, where he was awarded a Bachelor of Arts degree in physiology and a diploma in medical sociology.
-He completed his education at the Oxford Medical School, where he graduated BM BCh and qualified as a physician in 1991.
+In 1984 he won a scholarship to the independent Harvard-Westlake School in Los Angeles, California.
+Later, he went up to Wadham College, Oxford, on a scholarship.
+He took a BA in physiology and a diploma in medical sociology.
+He took a BM BCh from Oxford Medical School.
+In 1991, he qualified as a physician.

 Harris began his career at the Royal Liverpool University Hospital in 1991 as a Pre-Registration House Officer (junior doctor).
 A year later, he moved to the John Radcliffe Hospital, Oxford, specialising in acute medicine and surgery.
 In 1994 Harris moved to Oxfordshire Health Authority, becoming an honorary specialist registrar in public health and working on issues to do with NHS staffing and training.
 Harris held the position of local British Medical Association representative and negotiator from 1992 to 1994, following which he was elected to the BMA's National Council.

 Harris is a humanist, and a patron of Humanists UK.
 He was also a vice-chair of the All Party Parliamentary Humanist Group, before being unseated at the 2010 general election.
 In addition, he is an honorary associate of the National Secular Society, and the Patron of the Oxford Secular Society.

 Harris lists his interests as football, bridge and chess.